hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel join
 ```
-Joins the peer to a channel.
+[DEPRECATED] Joins the peer to a channel.
+Instead of this command, use "peercli channel join".

 Usage:
   peer channel join [flags]